MicrosoftDocs/learn/learn-pr/wwl-data-ai/receive-data-with-azure-data-share-transforming-with-azure-data-factory/includes/11-exercise-publish-pipeline-run.md

 ADF will first run a validation check to make sure all of your resources meet our service requirements.

-If you receive a failure, a side panel will appear detailing the error.
+If you receive a failure, a side panel will appear to detail the error.

 Once you have successfully published your pipeline, you can trigger a pipeline run against the data factory service by clicking Add trigger.